Ackee-Blockchain/trident/documentation/docs/basics/commands.md

 ### `trident fuzz add`

 Generate new Fuzz Test template.
+Can be executed from the project root or from within the `trident-tests` directory.

 #### Options

-- `-p, --program-name <FILE>` - Specify the name of the program for which the fuzz test will be generated.
+- `-p, --program-name <FILE>` - Specify the name of the program for which the fuzz test will be generated (Anchor projects only).
 - `-t, --test-name <NAME>` - Name of the fuzz test to add.
 - `-s, --skip-build` - Skip building the program before adding new fuzz test.
+- `--idl-path <FILE>...` - Path(s) to IDL file(s).
+Multiple files can be specified separated by spaces.
+Required for vanilla Solana programs.

 ---